Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

 \begin{enumerate} \item The CNOT order must ensure stabilisers mutually commute so give deterministic measurement outcomes in the absence of errors \cite{FowlerStephensGroszkowski2009universalQConsurface}.
 Practically, shared data qubits between two or more stabilisers must be interacted with in the same relative order by their shared stabilisers.
 That is, if one stabiliser's interaction precedes another for any shared qubit, it must do so for all shared qubits.

 \item Unnecessary idling errors can be avoided by ensuring that all CNOTs in a particular time step are physically parallel (aligned along the same axis).
-Using the labelling of Fig. \ref{figure:syndrome_extraction_circuits_and_diagrams}, this implies that while all the X-type stabilisers are measuring data qubits 0 or 2 (1 or 3), the Z-type stabilisers can measure either 0 or 2 (1 or 3).
+Using the labelling of Fig. \ref{figure:syndrome_extraction_circuits_and_diagrams}, this implies that while all the X-type stabilisers are interacting with data qubits 0 or 2 (1 or 3), the Z-type stabilisers must also interact with either 0 or 2 (1 or 3), but not necessarily respectively.

 \item In the rotated surface code, CNOT order should avoid \textit{hook errors} \cite{topological_quantum_memory, tomitasvore2014cnotorder} (see explanation below). \end{enumerate}